 On her Medium Blog, Fiona explains how she’s been ready to start her company for months, but kept postponing it because she wasn’t willing to travel to Estonia just to open the bank account.

-She’d been asking questions from LeapIN customer support and, although not a client yet, she got all the information she needed.
+She’d been asking questions from Xolo customer support and, although not a client yet, she got all the information she needed.

-When the time came for Fiona to take the leap and establish her company in Estonia, her choice was obvious: she turned to LeapIN.
+When the time came for Fiona to take the leap and establish her company in Estonia, her choice was obvious: she turned to Xolo.

 She made it: opening a company in Estonia without ever visiting.
 And her company was up and running in just seven days!